QuickFixes/web-dev-with-friends/README.md

 ### Quick start

-If you already know how to clone a repository from GitHub, then clone this repository (`web-dev-with-friends`) to your computer and follow these steps:
+If you already know how to clone a repository from GitHub, then clone this repository (`web-dev-with-friends`) to your computer and following the steps below.

+Once all the provisioning steps are completed, you will be able to access one of the sample web sites at [localhost:9980][lh9980] or [:9981][lh9981] from the "host" operating system.

 On **Windows**: